zhutao100/qwen-code/docs/cli/configuration.md

 While not strictly configuration for the CLI's _behavior_, context files (defaulting to `QWEN.md` but configurable via the `contextFileName` setting) are crucial for configuring the _instructional context_ (also referred to as "memory").
 This powerful feature allows you to give project-specific instructions, coding style guides, or any relevant background information to the AI, making its responses more tailored and accurate to your needs.
 The CLI includes UI elements, such as an indicator in the footer showing the number of loaded context files, to keep you informed about the active context.

-- **Purpose:** These Markdown files contain instructions, guidelines, or context that you want the Gemini model to be aware of during your interactions.
+- **Purpose:** These Markdown files contain instructions, guidelines, or context that you want the Qwen model to be aware of during your interactions.
 The system is designed to manage this instructional context hierarchically.

 ### Example Context File Content (e.g., `QWEN.md`)